dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 As a machine learning engineer, I often hear this phrase thrown around in many variations.

 In object detection alone, there are already several hundreds of models out there.
+Within the YOLO series alone there are YOLOv1 to YOLOv5, YOLOR, YOLOP, YOLOS, PPYOLO, YOLOX, the list can go on forever.

 With each passing day, better models are added as new discoveries are made.
+Which one do we pick?
+How do we know if it's best for the application?
 If you're new, this can easily get overwhelming.

-Even within the YOLOX series there are 6 variations of the model to choose from.
-There are 3 questions that beg answering:
+{{< figure_resizing src="meme.png">}}

+In this post I will show you how I use a free tool known as [Weights and Biases](https://wandb.ai/home) (Wandb) to quickly log your experiments and compare them side-by-side.

+In the interest of time, we will limit our scope to the YOLOX series in this post.
+We will answer the following questions by the end of the post.

-+ How do you pick the best model?
++ How to keep track and log the performance of each model?
 + How do the models compare to one another?
-+ How do you keep track and log the performance of each model?
++ How to pick the best model for your application?

 In this blog post I will show you how I accomplish all of them by using a free and simple tool from [Weights and Biases](https://wandb.ai/home) (Wandb) 👇

 **PS**: No Excel sheets involved.

-### 📉 Wandb - Google Drive for Machine Learning
+### 🕹 Wandb - Google Drive for Machine Learning

 Life is short they say.
 So why waste it on monitoring your deep learning models when you can automate them?
 This is what Wandb is trying to solve.
 It's like Google Drive for machine learning.

 Wandb helps individuals and teams build models faster.
-With just few lines of code, you can compare models, log important metrics, and collaborate with teammates.
+With just a few lines of code, you can compare models, log important metrics, and collaborate with teammates.
 It's free to get started.
 Click [here](https://wandb.ai/) to create an account.

 {{< figure_resizing src="wandb.png">}}